-The degree of a polynomial is the highest degree in a polynomial expression.
+The degree of a polynomial is the highest power of the variable in a polynomial expression.
 To recall, a polynomial is defined as an expression of more than two algebraic terms, especially the sum (or difference) of several terms that contain different powers of the same or different variable(s).
 It is a linear combination of monomials.
-For Example: 6x4 + 2x3+ 3
+For example: 6x4 + 2x3+ 3

 Table of Contents:

 - Degree of Zero Polynomial

 A polynomial’s degree is the highest or the greatest power of a variable in a polynomial equation.
 The degree indicates the highest exponential power in the polynomial (ignoring the coefficients).

 For example: 6x4 + 2x3+ 3 is a polynomial.
 Here 6x4, 2x3, 3 are the terms where 6x4 is a leading term and 3 is a constant term.
 The coefficients of the polynomial are 6 and 2.

 The degree of the polynomial 6x4 + 2x3+ 3 is 4.

 Let’s take another example: 3x8+ 4x3 + 9x + 1